D1m7asis/n8n-nodes-aimlapi/README.md

 5. Enter prompt: `What is the capital of France?`
 6. Select `Extract: Text Only`
 7. Execute — you’ll get `Paris`

+For image generation:

+1. Add the **AI/ML Image Generation** node
+2. Select an image model (e.g. `dall-e-3`)
+3. Provide a visual prompt such as `A watercolor landscape of mountains at sunset`
+4. Run the workflow and retrieve the generated image URL or base64 payload

 ---